 Stomach cancer most commonly begins in the cells that line the inside of the stomach.

-Signs and symptoms of gastroesophageal junction cancer and stomach cancer may include:
+Signs and symptoms of stomach cancer may include:

 - Feeling bloated after eating